Access Database Normalisation levels 1, 2, 3; getting normal about it!

 “The key, the whole key, and nothing but the key, so help me Codd.”

 About the author

-Ben Beitler has been building, consulting and training with Microsoft Access databases for over 17 years and is an expert in this field.
-Being based in London, UK he continually spends his time helping companies design, build and implement Access databases teaching users along the way.
+Ben Beitler has been building, consulting and training with Microsoft Access database for over 17 years and is an expert in this field.
+Being based in London, UK he continually spends his time helping companies design, build and implement Access database teaching users along the way.

 Article Source: http://EzineArticles.com/?expert=Ben_S_Beitler

 This article is for the more ‘techno’ user but new users may have or will come across the term ‘Normalisation’ and how this applies to any database system.

 The author is me! no need to explain if I agree and need to add anything further!